 If you are hiring a tree surgeon for care and management of your trees you’d want to choose the best in business.
 This brings us to the important question – what makes a good tree surgeon?
-In other words how can you choose the right professional from the dozens of businesses that you find all around.
+In other words, how you can choose the right professional from the dozens of businesses that you find online.

 Here are some of the traits that you’d find in a good tree surgeon –